emastho/vixenydocs/src/routes/library/wrap/+page.md

   are being integrated into a new application without altering their operational logic.

-#### Benefits:

-- **Consistency**: Ensures that the behavior of the petition remains unchanged regardless of the broader application context, providing stability across requests.

 ### pure

-The `pure` method in the `wrap` framework is a foundational concept borrowed from functional programming, emphasizing immutability and side-effect-free operations.
-In the context of `wrap`, pure creates a new `wrap` instance that is functionally equivalent to its input but is disconnected from the original instance's state except for the link to the initial options.
+Creates a new wrap instance that is functionally equivalent to its input but disconnected from the original instance's state.

-> flatMap is mostly used for the mantainers of `vixeny/core` Preserve the
+> **Pure** is mostly used for the mantainers of `vixeny/core` Preserve the
 > current `options`

+#### Functionality

+- **Immutability**: Emphasizes immutability and side-effect-free operations.
+- **State Independence**: Creates a new instance without the original state.

+#### Usage Example

 ```javascript
 import { wrap } from "vixeny";